-On a crisp morning at Logie Farm in Orielton, Tasmania, the Catchment Connect Project—a bold five-year initiative focused on strengthening farm and landscape resilience across the state—was launched by Landcare Tasmania in partnership with the Australian Government.
+On a crisp morning at Logie Farm in Orielton, Tasmania, Landcare Tasmania in partnership with the Australian Government, launched the Catchment Connect Project—a bold five-year initiative focused on strengthening farm and landscape resilience across the state.

 National Landcare Network CEO Michelle Young was honoured to join the event, alongside a passionate crowd of Landcare members, First Nations representatives, and local stakeholders, highlighting the power of community-led action.
 Also in attendance was the Minister for Agriculture, Fisheries and Forestry, Julie Collins MP, whose presence underscored the significance of the project.